| Trail Length: 3.4 miles | Type of trail: In and out |

 Trail Description

 Beginning at a small parking lot, the trail bears to the right shortly after the gated entrance to the park.
 Follow the protective berm between the parking lot and Lake Allatoona for some long-range scenic views of the lake, then visit the state monuments a few feet further on the trail.
 There is no Georgia monument because no troops from Georgia fought in the battle.
-Return to the road and turn right to begin climbing the hill.
+Return to the road and turn right to begin climbing the hill on a gravel road.

 At a four way intersection turn right and follow the pathway straight ahead to the Crow's Nest.
 Here, a tree tall enough to be seen at Kennesaw Mountain served as a communication center for the fort at Allatoona.
-In constant contact with General William Tecumseh Sherman's stronghold through a flag signaling system, the defenders received the following unsigned message: "Tell Allatoona hold on.
-General Sherman is working for you," but no men left Sherman's fortification at Kennesaw Mountain.
+In constant contact with General Sherman's stronghold through a flag signaling system, the defenders received the following unsigned, uncoded message: "Tell Allatoona hold on.
+General Sherman is working for you," but no men left Sherman's fortification at Kennesaw.
 They were concerned that the attack at Allatoona Pass was a ruse.
 The common interpretation of this quote was "Hold the Fort," although Sherman never actually signaled that phrase.

 Return to the start of the loop trail visiting the eastern redoubt and the artillery stables, A wooden bridge on the path carries visitors across the Tennessee Road.
 Look to your right as the historic road drops off the mountain at an angle.
 Continue straight ahead at the four-way intersection to the Regimental Headquarters of the 4th Minnesota.
 Regimental commander John Tourtellotte was in charge of the fort until relieved of command by John Corse, who arrived from Rome, Georgia at 1:00am on October 5, 1864.
 Continue on the path to the first view from above of "Deep Cut" (Allatoona Pass).